Narayan718/FER_model/README.md

 **Problem Statement**

 We will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
 The solution to this problem is by recognizing facial emotions.

+**Objective**

+The main objective is to build a model that can recognize the face emotion in real-time.

+**Approach**

+The deep learning CNN model was used to train the model.
+Each image will pass through a series of convolution layers with filters, ReLu activation function, fully connected layers and apply softmax activation function at last to classify the emotion.
+* Data Pre-processing
+* Image Augmentation
+* Feature Extraction
+* Training
+* Validation